jeremyckahn/shifty/tutorials/string-interpolation.md

 <p data-height="438" data-theme-id="0" data-slug-hash="dzLwQX" data-default-tab="js,result" data-user="jeremyckahn" data-embed-version="2" data-pen-title="Shifty - Basic CSS animation" class="codepen">See the Pen <a href="https://codepen.io/jeremyckahn/pen/dzLwQX/">Shifty - Basic CSS animation</a> by Jeremy Kahn (<a href="https://codepen.io/jeremyckahn">@jeremyckahn</a>) on <a href="https://codepen.io">CodePen</a>.</p>
 <script async src="https://production-assets.codepen.io/assets/embed/ei.js"></script>

-## A word on performance
+## A note on performance

-Shifty's string interpolation is powerful because it is fully abstract — that is, it can handle just about any kind of string format.
-However, that abstraction comes at a performance cost.
+Shifty's string interpolation is powerful because it is generic and can handle just about any kind of string format.
+However, that power comes at a performance cost.
 In many cases this cost is insignificant, but if Shifty is playing many animations simultaneously, you may see some slowdown.
-If you experience performance issues when animating strings, consider finding an alternative solution that relies solely on raw numbers.
+If you experience performance issues when animating strings, consider finding a lower level solution that relies solely on raw `Number`s.
 For instance, if your animation looks like this:

 ```js
 const div = document.querySelector('div')